 Linwood “Woody” Wiley was born and raised in the small town of Wenham, Massachusetts, graduating from the Hamilton-Wenham Regional High School in 1964.
 A visit by a team from Olivet College, that was touring high schools in the northeast, impressed his guidance counselor who suggested Olivet to Woody.
 He wanted a small college and Olivet College was the answer.

 While at Olivet he was a member of the Choral Ensemble, an advisor at Blair Hall, president of the Circle K (Kiwanis) Club, president of the Student Michigan Education Association Chapter and was a student employee in the printing/mailroom dept. He was active in the Olivet Congregational Church where he taught Sunday school.
 He received Olivet College presidential citations in 1967 and 1968, and did his student teaching in Charlotte prior to his graduation in 1968 with a BA in English and Education.
-He has been an active supporter of Kappa Sigma Alpha and currently serves on the fraternity’s Alumni Board.
+He is also an active supporter of the Kappa Sigma Alpha fraternity.

 After graduation, he had a rewarding year teaching Junior High English in Bellevue (1968-69) while also serving as an intern with the Michigan Education Association visiting campuses throughout the state on weekends.
 He then returned to Massachusetts where, in 1970, he received a Master of Education in secondary school administration from Salem State University.